-Move the pump end to a clean, well equipped shop area for further disassembly.
+Move the pedestal to a clean, well equipped shop area for further disassembly.

-Shaft and Bearing Removal and Disassembly (Figure 4)
+Shaft and Bearing Removal and Disassembly

 When the pump is properly operated and maintained, the bearing housing should not require disassembly.
 Disassemble the shaft and bearings only when there is evidence of wear or damage.